World Heritage Consultant, UK

 Most of Barry’s working knowledge of World Heritage is derived from intensive practical experience since 1995; first in his role as co-owner of a UK-based international heritage consultancy, and, since 2000, as Barry Gamble Consultancy.
 His first involvement in a World Heritage application was in 2003-05, as Principal Author of the Cornwall and West Devon Mining Landscape (UK).
 This nomination of an extensive serial cultural landscape used an innovative geographical/landscape-based approach; a model that also fits Central Victorian Goldfields.

 As Principal Author, recent mining-related serial nominations, include, among others: Sites of Japan’s Meiji Industrial Revolution (Japan), inscribed in 2015, and Krzemionki Prehistoric Striped Flint Mining Region (Poland) inscribed in 2019.
-As advisor, recent mining nominations include Erzgebirge-Krušnohoří Mining Region transboundary cultural landscape (Germany/Czech Republic), inscribed in 2019, while mining nominations under evaluation for which Barry acted either as author/co-author or advisor include Rosia Montana Roman Gold Mines (Romania) and The Slate Landscape of Northwest Wales (UK).
+As advisor, recent mining nominations include Erzgebirge-Krušnohoří Mining Region transboundary cultural landscape (Germany/Czech Republic), inscribed in 2019, and as author/co-author/advisor Roșia Montană Mining Landscape (Romania) and The Slate Landscape of Northwest Wales (UK), both inscribed in 2021.

 Barry is a member of ICOMOS (international council on monuments and sites), TICCIH (the international committee for the conservation of industrial heritage), and a Fellow of the Society of Antiquaries of London (FSA).